ferdenzel008/Pipetrends/docs/readme.md

    ![Database Schema Diagram](https://github.com/ferdenzel008/Pipetrends/blob/2e731fa8a12972d11006b39e38f1cb8567168742/images/Database%20Schema%20Diagram.png)

-   This database is structured to support tracking YouTube video data, statistics, and ETL processes.
+   This database is structured to support tracking YouTube video data , Google Trends data, and ETL processes.

     1. videos
       - Stores metadata about each YouTube video such as video_id, title, description, channel_id, and timestamps (recorded_at, published_at).
       - Acts as the central table, with other tables referencing it through video_id.

     2. video_stats
       - Contains time-series data of a video’s performance: view_count, like_count, and comment_count.
       - Each record is tied to a video_id and a recorded_at timestamp, allowing historical trend tracking.
       - The (video_id, recorded_at) pair is unique, ensuring no duplicate statistics for the same video snapshot.

     3. trends_queries
       - Stores trending search queries from Google Trends (or similar sources).
       - Fields like query, search_volume, region, and category_id help capture contextual data.
       - retrieved_at shows when the data was collected, supporting time-based trend analysis.

     4. etl_runs
       - Logs ETL pipeline executions.
       - Tracks job name, status, start and finish times, and optional details for monitoring and debugging.

     ***